merinav/Movies-App-BackEnd/README.md

 ```
 npm install
 ```
-Before starting application - make sure to add .env file to you directory and add API key from MovieDB to it (API_KEY=<key>).
+Before starting application - make sure to add .env file to you directory and add API key from MovieDB to it (API_KEY=<API key>).

 Execute this command in terminal (cmd):
 ```